 Grant Rawdin is Founder and CEO of Wescott.
-He founded the firm in 1987, which grew from the tax, business and estate services he provided to clients at Duane Morris LLP, a venerable AMLaw 100 law firm.
-Grant is an attorney, an accountant and a Certified Financial Planner™ and has served as advisor to many businesses, providing strategic, ongoing, and merger and acquisition advice.
+Wescott grew from the tax, business and estate services he provided to clients at Duane Morris LLP, a venerable AMLaw 100 law firm; Wescott was founded in 1987.
+Grant is an attorney, an accountant and a Certified Financial Planner™ and has served as advisor to many businesses and families.
 He is admitted to both the Pennsylvania and New Jersey Bars.

 In the wealth management industry, Grant and Wescott are recognized as leaders for the firm’s innovation, growth and size.
 Forbes ranked the firm in the Top 3 in Pennsylvania (Private Wealth) on their 2023 Best-In-State Wealth Advisors list (Awarded April 2023).
 They are also proud to be recognized by Barron’s on their 2023 Top 1,200 Financial Advisors by State list, ranking in the Top 3 in Pennsylvania (Awarded March 2023).
 In addition to this recognition, Grant and Wescott are ranked in the Top 20 on Barron’s 2023 Top 100 Independent Advisors in the U.S. list (Awarded September 2023).
 Grant was inducted to the Barron’s Hall of Fame (Awarded September 2019) for being included in their Top 100 ranking for more than 10 years.
 Most recently, Forbes included Wescott on their Top RIA Firms in America (Awarded October 2023).
 No fee was paid for participation in these listed rankings, however Wescott pays a fee to receive expanded profile features on the rankings’ websites.